Pumpkin Cake Pops

 8. Pumpkin Cake Pops (Recipe Card)

 • Works with any cake mix.
-I kept things simple with a yellow boxed cake mix, but any flavor works!
+I kept things simple with a yellow boxed cake mix, but any flavor works. you can even use leftover cake.

 Ingredients needed

 • Cake mix.
-Just like in my classic cake pops, the middle starts with any sort of cake mix.
-I used a yellow cake for this recipe (to really amp up the pumpkin color) but a vanilla cake will also work well.
+Just like in my classic cake pops, the middle starts with any simple cake mix.
+I used a yellow cake for this recipe (to amp up the pumpkin color), but my vanilla cake will also work well.

 • Pumpkin puree.
-Use homemade or store-bought pumpkin puree without any additives.
-Don’t use pumpkin pie filling as it contains added sweeteners and spices.
+Homemade pumpkin puree or store-bought pumpkin puree without any additives.
+Don’t use pumpkin pie filling, as it contains added sweeteners and spices.

 • Frosting.
 Either vanilla or cream cheese frosting to mix with the dry cake mix to keep the cake part super moist and soft.